Best guns in Apex Legends Season 18: Ultimate weapon tier list

 The Triple Take is a weapon with a lot of potential.
 It can do a lot of damage, it can be easier to use in close quarters than other DMRs, and it can be very powerful in the right hands.

 However, the Triple Take rarely lives up to its potential.
-With the G7, 30-30, and Longbow all filling its role with more ammo efficiency and versatility, this gun feels like its been left in the dust.
+With the G7, 30-30, and Longbow all filling its role with more ammo efficiency and versatility, this gun feels like it’s been left in the dust.
 Kinetic Feeder was removed in Season 15, but it’s not like the hop-up helped this weapon’s power level much, anyways.
 Sliding and accurate, long-range fire don’t mix very well.

 The Triple Take is fine.
-It’s hard to get excited about coming across a this weapon on the ground.
+It’s hard to get excited about coming across this weapon on the ground.

 RE-45 — Light Machine Pistol